Skip to main content

 A communication plan has been developed for this project and includes:

-May and June - begin involvement with stakeholders, the community, and political action committee(s)
+May through August - involvement with stakeholders, the community, and political action committee(s)

 January 2026 - Implementation and involvement with stakeholders, the community, and political action committee(s)